RestingImmortal/Horizons/README.md

 ### How To Run

 The engine expects an `assets` directory in the folder alongside the executable.
+It expects a file.start.json, with a name of `Multi-start unsupported still.
+Harass Luna if this is limiting you` and an initial map field.
-It expects (for now) a map with the declared meta/name of "initial map".
-The map also needs the backgrounds, ships, and objects sections.
+This should point to a map with a declared meta/name of whatever you specify.
+The map needs the backgrounds, ships, and objects sections.

 You can make the appropriate files following the structure expected by the [asset manager](src/AssetManager.cpp).
 For this, you can use either json or xml, depending on your preference.
 Both are currently supported.
 In practice, xml support lags behind slightly.